Timeline

 1982: Camp Munroe begins with funding from the Hattie B. Munroe Foundation.

-1983: Dr. Bruce Buehler becomes the Director of the MCRI.
+1983: Dr. Bruce Buehler becomes the director of the Meyer Children Rehabilitation Institute.

 1985: UNMC and the Hattie B. Munroe Foundation announce the creation of a Human Genetics Center, including diagnostic laboratories, research laboratories and clinical service areas.